 - Public website.
-The agency's Affirmative Action Plan is available on the agency's public website at SBI AA Plan (http://mn.gov/sbi/) Printed copies are available to anyone who requests it.
+The agency's Affirmative Action Plan is available on the agency's public website at SBI AAP (https://msbi.us) Printed copies are available to anyone who requests it.
 As requested, the agency will make the plan available in alternative formats. - Equal opportunity employer language.
-The agency's website homepage, letterhead, publications, and all job postings, includes the statement State Board of Investment is an equal
+The agency's website homepage, letterhead, publications, and all job postings include the statement "Minnesota State Board of Investment is an equal opportunity employer."

-- opportunity employer."
 The agency will also ensure a representative ratio of diversity is on all marketing materials. - Signage.
 Nondiscrimination and equal opportunity statements and posters are prominently displayed in common public areas.
 Examples of posters displayed include: Equal Employment Opportunity is the law, Employee Rights under the Fair Labor Standards Act, and the Americans with Disabilities Act Notice to the Public. - A physical copy of the Agency's Affirmative Action Plan is available to contractors, vendors, and members of the public at the following address:

-State Board of Investment Retirement Systems Building 60 Empire Drive, Suite 355 St Paul, MN 55103
+Minnesota State Board of Investment 60 Empire Drive, Suite 355 St Paul, MN 55103